kestra-io/docs/content/blogs/2024-10-22-credit-agricole-case-study.md

 But I’m sure that this will be just a start and we’ll soon cover more complex processes like certificates management that we want to deal with an event driven approach.

-If you like the project, give us [a GitHub star](https://github.com/kestra-io/kestra) ⭐️ and join [the community](https://kestra.io/slack).
+As we continue to expand Kestra’s role across our operations, we’re excited to explore even more use cases in the future.
+If this resonates with your challenges, consider giving Kestra a star on GitHub and becoming a part of the growing community.
+You can also join the conversation and share your feedback directly on Slack or by opening a GitHub issue.

-If you have any questions, reach out via [Slack](https://kestra.io/slack) or open [a GitHub issue](https://github.com/kestra-io/kestra).
+As we continue to expand Kestra’s role across our operations, we’re excited to explore even more use cases in the future.
+If this resonates with your challenges, consider giving KestraIf you like the project, give them [a GitHub star](https://github.com/kestra-io/kestra) and join [the community](https://kestra.io/slack).